 Hazardous chemicals may affect but are not likely to adversely affect nesting sea turtles or sea turtle nests.
-As discussed in Section 5.1.2.2 (Estimation of Direct Contact Effects), debris and ejecta from payload impact has the potential to impact suitable sea turtle nesting habitat at Illeginni Islet.
+As discussed in Section 4.1.1.2 (Estimation of Direct Contact Effects), debris and ejecta from payload impact has the potential to impact suitable sea turtle nesting habitat at Illeginni Islet.
 This debris and ejecta has the potential to include hazardous chemicals including heavy metals.
 If these chemicals were introduced into sea turtle nesting habitat, they have the potential to dissuade females from nesting, harm sea turtle eggs, or affect the health of sea turtle hatchlings.
-Even though post-test cleanup will be conducted, there is a chance that fragments or residual chemicals may remain in suitable sea turtle nesting habitat on Illeginni Islet, no evidence of sea turtle nesting has been recorded on Illeginni Islet since 1996.
+Even though post-test cleanup will be conducted, there is a chance that fragments, or residual chemicals may remain in suitable sea turtle nesting habitat.
+While it is possible that a land strike could adversely affect sea turtle nesting habitat on Illeginni Islet, no evidence of sea turtle nesting has been recorded on Illeginni Islet since 1996.
 Since no sea turtle nesting activity has been observed on Illeginni in over 20 years, we conclude that the probability of sea turtles nesting in the Action Area is so low as to be discountable.
 Mitigation measures will also be implemented to detect sea turtles or sea turtle nests in the Action Area prior to the test flight.

-5.1.5 Disturbance from Human Activities and Equipment Operation
+4.1.5 Disturbance from Human Activities and Equipment Operation

 Both pre-flight preparations and post-flight cleanup activities will result in elevated levels of human activity in terrestrial and marine environments.
-Elevated levels of human activity are expected for approximately 10 weeks at Illeginni Islet.
+Elevated levels of human activity are expected for up to 10 weeks at Illeginni Islet.
 Personnel and equipment will be used for preparation of the impact site including placement of radars and other sensors in both terrestrial and marine areas.
 Post-flight cleanup will involve recovery of all debris possible and will include personnel and equipment in both terrestrial and marine areas.
 Radars will be retrieved from marine and terrestrial locations and impact craters (if present) will be filled.
 These activities may include use of heavy equipment such as a backhoe or grader.

-5.1.5.1 Sources of Disturbance from Human Activities and Equipment Operation
+4.1.5.1 Sources of Disturbance from Human Activities and Equipment Operation

 Almost all pre-flight and post-flight activities will take place in the waters near Kwajalein Atoll and on Illeginni Islet.
-The only disturbance from human activities in the BOA involves vessel traffic as analyzed in Section 5.1.3.
-Elevated levels of human activity are expected for approximately 10 weeks at Illeginni Islet.
+The only disturbance from human activities in the BOA involves vessel traffic as analyzed in Section 4.1.3.
+Elevated levels of human activity are expected for up to 10 weeks at Illeginni Islet.
 During this period, several vessel round-trips are likely.
 Helicopters will also be used to transport equipment and personnel to Illeginni Islet.
-The Action is expected to involve as many as two dozen personnel on Illeginni during the 10-week period.
+The Action is expected to involve personnel on Illeginni during the approximate 10-week period.
 Activities associated with pre- and post-flight operations near the Illeginni shoreline, which could affect sea turtles, fish, corals, or mollusks, include noise, physical contact, turbidity changes, or habitat disturbance.
 In the event of an impact on the Illeginni shoreline, post-flight operations would be conducted similarly to terrestrial operations, when tide conditions and water depth on the adjacent nearshore reef permit.
-A backhoe would be used to excavate the crater, excavated material would be screened for debris, and the crater would usually be backfilled with substrate that had been ejected around the wall of the crater.
-Should any components or debris impact areas of sensitive biological resources such as the coral reef, USFWS or NMFS would be contacted to provide guidance and/or assistance in recovery operations to minimize impacts to resources (see Section 3.4, Mitigation Measures).
+A backhoe would be used to excavate the crater, excavated material would be screened for debris, and the crater.
+Should any components or debris impact areas of sensitive biological resources such as the coral reef, USFWS or NMFS would be contacted to provide guidance and/or assistance in recovery operations to minimize impacts to resources (see Section 2.4, Mitigation Measures).